-Course #:08706 Credits 1

-PEIMS #:13039550 Grades:9-12
+Course #:08706 Credits 1 PEIMS #:13039550 Grades:9-12

 Automotive Basics includes knowledge of the basic automotive systems and the theory and principles of the components that make up each system and how to service these systems.
 The course includes applicable safety and environmental rules and regulations.
 Students will gain knowledge and skills in the repair, maintenance, and servicing of vehicle systems.
 This study allows students to reinforce, apply and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
 The focus of this course is to teach safety, tool identification, proper tool use, and employability.
 This course is offered at The LIFT for all high schools.
+This course cannot be entered at mid-term.

-Automotive Technology I: Maintenance and Light Repair\ (AUTOTEC1)
+Automotive Technology I: Maintenance and Light Repair (AUTOTEC1)

-Course #: 08895 Credits: 2 PEIMS #:13039600 Grades:9-12
+Course #: 08895 Credits: 2 PEIMS #:13039600 Grades: 10-12